 Cats are also wonderful companions for children, teaching them empathy, compassion and responsibility.

 Read more uplifting stories of cats helping owners with their mental health.

 *An update from Phil and Lucy Fur - 19 June 2020*

 During the COVID-19 lockdown, Phil has been working on online responses to the pandemic for large organisations, and Lucy Fur has been helping him cope with the increased work pressure as well as the loneliness of lockdown.

 "I’ve been working flat out since the lockdown, and in such unusual circumstances I’ve needed Lucy more than ever," said Phil.
 "She makes sure I take a break, and helps keep some routine going in my life.
 Just having her around, going about her business and keeping me company is hugely beneficial to my mental health.”

 This Loneliness Awareness Week (15-19 June 2020), The All-Party Parliamentary Group on Cats, supported by Cats Protection and other animal welfare charities, has released a report called 'Cats as Companions: Can Cats Help Tackle Loneliness?'
 The report identifies that cat ownership and interaction is one of a number of measures with the potential to tackle loneliness across all age groups in specific social situations.
 To find out more, take a look at our blog post here.

-Let us know what your monochrome moggy means to you with #MoreThanJustABlackCat and discover more heartwarming stories at www.cats.org.uk/my-cat-is
+Discover more heartwarming stories – and let us know what your monochrome moggy means to you at #MoreThanJustABlackCat.

 If you have a cat of another colour, we don't want you to feel left out.
 Get involved with #MoreThanJustACat to share your story!